-This morning, August 17, 2016, FDA published in the Federal Register its final rule on substances generally recognized as safe (GRAS) for their intended use in food.1 Coming nineteen years after the proposed rule, under which industry has effectively been operating for some time, the final rule mostly codifies the status quo.
+On Aug.
+17, 2016, the U.S. Food and Drug Administration published in the Federal Register its final rule on substances generally recognized as safe (GRAS) for their intended use in food.[1]
+Coming 19 years after the proposed rule, under which industry has effectively been operating for some time, the final rule mostly codifies the status quo.
 The final rule formalizes, through regulation, the voluntary notification program that has been running as an interim pilot for nearly two decades.
 It also modernizes the regulations in a few key respects, sweeping out obsolete provisions about a GRAS petition process that is no longer used and replacing them with a description of the voluntary GRAS notification procedure already familiar to the food industry.

 Some of the biggest changes from the status quo may be terminology.
-"GRAS notifications" are now "GRAS notices"; "GRAS determinations" are now "GRAS conclusions" or "conclusions of GRAS status"; and the "exemption" of GRAS substances from the law on food additives is now an "exclusion."
+"GRAS notifications" are now "GRAS notices;" "GRAS determinations" are now "GRAS conclusions" or "conclusions of GRAS status;" and the "exemption" of GRAS substances from the law on food additives is now an "exclusion."

-The final rule-through its preamble and the new regulations-will help companies understand when a substance is GRAS under the conditions of its intended use in human or animal food.2 The clarified GRAS criteria apply even when a company chooses not to submit a GRAS notice.
+The final rule - through its preamble and the new regulations - will help companies understand when a substance is GRAS under the conditions of its intended use in human or animal food.[2]
+The clarified GRAS criteria apply even when a company chooses not to submit a GRAS notice.
 These GRAS criteria include the following:

-- General recognition of safety requires "common knowledge," throughout the expert scientific community knowledgeable about the safety of substances directly or indirectly added to food, that there is a reasonable certainty that the substance is not harmful under the conditions of its intended use; - "Common knowledge" is based on "scientific procedures" or on experience based on common use of a substance in food prior to January 1, 1958; and
+- General recognition of safety requires "common knowledge," throughout the expert scientific community knowledgeable about the safety of substances directly or indirectly added to food, that there is a reasonable certainty that the substance is not harmful under the conditions of its intended use; - "Common knowledge" is based on "scientific procedures" or on experience based on common use of a substance in food prior to Jan.
+1, 1958; and